-50+ Inexpensive Ways To Make Your House Smell Like Christmas
+20+ Ways to To Make Your House Smell Like Christmas

-Below are over fifty ways to make your house smell like Christmas, naturally!
+Below are over twenty ways to make your house smell like Christmas, naturally!
 Plus, many of these ideas can be used to make great gifts for friends and family.

 If you’re lucky enough to have a wood-burning fireplace, lighting a fire will make it smell and feel like a cozy Christmas in your home almost immediately.
 You could also use scented fire starters.